Himalayan Salt in Saunas: Exploring Halotherapy Benefits for Enhanced Respiratory Health and Wellness

 What Is a Himalayan Salt Sauna?

-A Himalayan salt sauna combines heat therapy with the benefits of Himalayan salt.
-This sauna features walls lined with salt blocks or panels, releasing negative ions when heated.
+- Using heat and salt together makes this sauna more powerful: A Himalayan salt sauna combines the warmth of traditional saunas with the natural benefits of Himalayan salt.
+The walls are made of salt blocks that release helpful negative ions when heated.

 Himalayan Salt Saunas vs. Traditional Saunas: Key Differences